Red Cross To Host Blood Drive At Costick Center In Farmington Hills

 - Enhanced cleaning is practiced throughout the blood drive.

 The blood donations will be tested for COVID-19 antibodies.
-If a donation tests positive for the antibodies, the plasma from that donation may be used to treat help coronavirus patients in need of convalescent plasma transfusions.READ MORE: Resurrection Cemetery To Host Annual Memorial Day Service On May 31
+If a donation tests positive for the antibodies, the plasma from that donation may be used to treat help coronavirus patients in need of convalescent plasma transfusions.READ MORE: 25 New Coronavirus Outbreaks Reported In Michigan Schools

 Register online at https://www.redcrossblood.org.
 Enter the sponsor code costickcenter and follow the instructions to set up an appointment.